Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Experiments

 \subsection{Comparison with Model-Based Planning}

+We further evaluate \algname against model-based planners.
+In addition to nuPlan, we introduce the \textit{Private Long-term} dataset, featuring 100 real-world scenes with 40-second episodes.

-In this section, we compare \algname with model-based planning methods.
-To emphasize the driving performance in long-term interactions, we now use a different dataset containing 100 real-world traffic scenes, each with significantly longer episodes of 40 seconds, collected by autonomous vehicles in Shanghai.
-Evaluation metrics include the overall performance, denoted by the cumulative reward; safety, denoted by the collision rate (Coll.R.); task completion, denoted by the miss-goal rate (MGR); efficiency, denoted by the time to goal (TTG); and a comfort score.
+To reveal detailed planning performance, we introduce new metrics including the overall performance represented by the average cumulative reward (\textit{reward}), safety performance represented by the collision rate among test episodes (\textit{Coll.R.}), task completion performance characterized by the rate of missing the goal lane segment (\textit{MGR}), driving efficiency denoted by the average time to reach goal (\textit{TTG}), and a comfort score related to lateral acceleration (\textit{Comfort}).